opalj/opal/src/site/index.md

 # OPAL

-Opal is an extensible, bytecode processing and analysis library written in Scala 2.11.11.
+OPAL is an extensible, bytecode processing and analysis library written in Scala 2.11.11.
 The latest release is *0.8.12*, the latest snapshot version is *0.9.0-SNAPSHOT*.
 Both versions are found on Maven central.
 If you want to use the snapshot version do not forget to add the respective resolver:

     resolvers += "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"

-OPAL contains of multiple sub projects which are described in the following.
+OPAL consists of multiple sub projects and tools which are described in the following.

 ## Common
 Contains general datastructure and algorithms particular useful in the context of static analyis.
 E.g., graph algorithms, such as